Robust H2/H-infinity control under stochastic requirements: minimizing conditional value-at-risk instead of worst-case performance: Introduction

-This paper proposes an alternative paradigm to perform robust $\mathcal H_2/\mathcal H_\infty$ controller synthesis, with two objectives: (i) to optimize a robust controller in the sense of stochastic requirements, thereby limiting the conservatism of the conventional approach, (ii) to leverage Monte-Carlo methods, whose probabilistic properties do not degrade with the dimensionality of the uncertainty space~\cite{Tempo1996}, and naturally exploit parallel computing advances, including the modern GPU-based architectures motivated by the development of machine learning.
+This paper proposes an alternative paradigm for robust $\mathcal H_2/\mathcal H_\infty$ controller synthesis with two main objectives.
+The first is to optimize a robust controller in the sense of stochastic requirements, better aligning the synthesis framework with the underlying uncertainty-generating process and thereby reducing conservatism.
+The second is to leverage Monte Carlo methods, which are commonly used in stochastic programming~\cite{Shapiro2009}, provide stochastic guarantees, and naturally exploit parallel computing.

-For this, we rely on the conditional value at risk (CVAR), a common concept in the field of finances to quantify potential extreme losses in a portfolio.
-The main idea of this approach is to consider $|| T_{zw}(\mathrm s, k,\delta) ||$ as a random variable defined over a probabilistic space rather than a deterministic function defined over a hypercube.
-This new formulation is introduced in Section~\ref{sec:2}.
-A Monte-Carlo approximation and its properties are discussed in Section~\ref{sec:3}, and Section~\ref{sec:4} illustrates this method on the robust control of a satellite.
+For this, we rely on the conditional value at risk (CVAR), a common concept in the field of finance to quantify potential extreme losses in a portfolio.
+The rationale for employing CVAR over other risk measures, such as the quantile, is twofold.
+First, it captures both the quantile threshold and the severity of losses beyond it, providing a more complete measure of risk.
+Second, it is particularly suitable for optimization, as established in the literature \cite{Rockafellar2000}.
+This formulation is introduced in Section~\ref{sec:2}, and adapted in Section~\ref{sec:3} to be more suitable for optimization.
+Section~\ref{sec:optim} presents a first step toward a solution method and identifies several open challenges that remain to be addressed.
+Finally, Section~\ref{sec:4} illustrates this method on the robust control of a mechanical system.